Stock Exchange Investment

 For example, we have said many times on this site, that a bourse is a vital part of a national economy.
 It really is!
 We were not joking.
 There can potentially be major financial consequences for a national economy when it's stock exchange is bought by a foreign corporation.

 What about regulations?
-Do the regulations of one country suddenly apply to corporations listed on the stock exchange of another country which just happens to be owned by another?
+Do the regulations of one country suddenly apply to corporations listed in another country which just happens to be owned by another?
 The potential for having US anti money laundering rules, or Sarbanes-Oxley regulations would be quite unappealing for many companies if a US firm were to purchase other exchanges.

 The cost of compliance with regulations in a home country and then a second set of regulations from another nation would be damaging to many smaller listed firms.